The Common Black College Application: Step-by-Step Guide

 Once you visit the official webpage, it prompts you to either start your application, log in to your application or create an account.

-While many single application systems exist, Common Black College Application is unique.
+While many single application systems exist, the Common Black College Application is unique.
 It does not mandate you to upload test scores, transcripts, or personal essays.
 All applicants must do is register on the site, fill out the information columns, and pay the fee for application submission.

-Is The Common Black College App Legit?
+Is the Common Black College App Legit?

 Yes, the Common Black College App is legit.
-It was founded in 1998 by Robert Mason and has helped over 300, 000 students complete their applications to CBCA member institutions.
+It was founded in 1998 by Robert Mason and has helped over 300,000 students complete their applications to CBCA member institutions.

 Applicants who complete applications on Black Common Application have it sent across 65 institutions.
 If you do that yourself, you will understand how tedious it can be.
 So, CBCA is legit and not a scam yet.